-In addition to high levels of liquidity, prudent lending policies and soundness, a safe bank is efficient, cost-effective and profitable.
+In addition to high levels of liquidity, prudent lending policies and soundness, a safe bank are efficient, cost-effective and profitable.

 A safe bank engages an effective management of human, financial and technical resources, generate economic results in a satisfactory and balanced manner, preserving and adequately rewarding depositors and shareholders with attractive returns.

-To assess the profitability of a bank, we first look at its percentage of assets that generates income, its productive assets.
+To assess the profitability of a bank, we first look at its percentage of assets that generate income, its productive assets.

 Its cost of borrowing funds from bank customers should be lower than the value of interest earned by loaning it out to other clients or investing it in other financial products, and this profit margin must be in line with its volume of assets.

 This is called the net interest margin, and we can calculate it dividing its net interest spread (interest income – interest expenses) by its asset base.
 A profitable bank should have a net financial margin of at least 1%.